NivaBinesh/OpenGL_Task/README.md

 ## Documentation

-For the supported list of functions and their usage, please refer to the [`GLWrapper.h`](GLWrapper.h) header file.
+For the supported list of functions and their usage, please refer to the [`documentation`](GLWrapper.pdf).
 This file contains brief documentation for the classes and functions used.

 ## Installation